-Item Limit Notes Operating Mode There is no restrictions.
-One remote control and one Custom Controller can be configured at most Use of the Referee System Serial Port is recommended. sf Yaw angle: No restrictionsPitch angle: 25-45 - Maximum Total Power Supply Capacity (Wh) 265 -

-Item Limit Notes Maximum Power Supply Voltage(V) 30 - Maximum Chassis Power Consumption (W) No restrictions - Maximum Dart Load 4 - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 10006001000 The orthographic projection of the Dart Launcher on the ground must not under any circumstances exceed the plane on which the Dart Launcher is placed.
+Item Limit Notes Operating Mode There is no restrictions; to be equipped with no more than one remote controller.
+Use of the Referee System Serial Port is recommended. sf Yaw angle: No restrictionsPitch angle: 25-45 - Maximum Total Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Maximum Chassis Power Consumption (W) No restrictions - Maximum Dart Load 4 - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 10006001000 The Maximum Size shall be the size of the Dart Launcher after being loaded with 4 darts.
+The orthographic projection of the Dart Launcher on the ground must not under any circumstances exceed the plane on which the Dart Launcher is placed.
 Referee System Main Controller Module and Power Management Module Weight is 0.22kg